CSP Header Generator

 Why does the reporting endpoint require HTTPS?

 The reporting field accepts only HTTPS URLs.
-When the value is valid, the header set can include the reporting header, report-to, and optional report-uri compatibility output.
+When the value is valid, Header Set can include Reporting-Endpoints, report-to, and optional report-uri compatibility output.

 Why is 'unsafe-eval' treated as high risk?